|

 Myriam Schönenberger

-I'm a Master's student at the Kim Jaechul Graduate School of AI at KAIST,
+Kim Jaechul Graduate School of AI at KAIST this summer (August 2026),

-I searched for supersymmetry in the fully hadronic and Higgs to diphoton final states,
+I searched for supersymmetry in the fully hadronic and Higgs-to-diphoton final states with the CMS experiment at the LHC, summarized in my

 CV /